isaacnmm/pestpolicy-hugo2XX/content/posts/how-do-i-fix-peeling-paint-on-ceiling/index.md

 Follow the steps below: - Put on theprotective gear - goggles, dustcoat, respirator, gloves, face mask, and safety boots - Set the ladder in such a way you can access the ceiling without straining consider a stand-alone type of ladder - Lay tack cloth, plastic sheet, or polyethylene paper on the floor to prevent it from straining during the restoration - Using the paint scraper, remove peels gently from the ceiling you can use a wire brush for solid paint peels - Using the putty knife and a filler, seal the holes, cracks, and opening on the ceiling and leave it to cure for 10 minutes - Sand the ceiling gently with rough grain sandpaper and polish with fine-grain sandpaper to remove paint traces - Blow/wipe of dust from the surface using ashop vacuumor a piece of cloth The ceiling should be left dry - any wetness should be dried out (use a heat gun) before priming begins.

-> See Also: > Paint Sprayer for Ceiling

 ###  c.
 Priming